a-thompson/StudyConnection-Games/README.md

 >Initial tester feedback from my initial concept design suggested I create a game similar to a test, so the app may be usable for classes with more complex concepts.
 The final vertical prototype is able to take multiple points from a topic, or points from several different topics, to create effective multiple choice questions.

 >Features improved from the clickable wireframe include navigation, intuitivity, and modality.
 When buttons were not intuitive, the user would often not know what to do and need instruction.
 I focused on improving visibility of tasks on my vertical prototype, by including backgrounds in buttons, as well as more labels.
 The carousel now has a picture hanging off the page frame, so a user knows they may scroll with it.
 The Memory app also had its multi-modality improved, as I created quick-play buttons.
 The Match app was also improved to add a de-select option.
-The audio button was added to the home page so a user can control the sound for the entire app in an easy to find location.
+The audio button was moved to the home page so a user can control the sound for the entire app in an easy to find location.

 ### Demo
 [![Study Connection](https://i.imgur.com/Az9T6Fi.png)](https://www.youtube.com/watch?v=v97k00CnoWY "Study Connection - Click to Watch!")
-*This prototype was built for an Android 8.1 API 27 using Microsoft Visual Studio.*
+*This prototype was built for an Android 8.1 API 27 using Microsoft Visual Studio and Xamarin Cross-Platform.*

 #### Pages
 * App.xaml